ANZSoilData/def-au-schema-json/README.md

 widely used programming libraries.
 As such they remove some OWL/RDF artefacts necessary for the definition of a robust ontology* but not commonly required for JSON objects.

-> \* These artefacts reflect the fundamental importance of set theory and reasoning to OWL/RDF.
+> \* These artifacts reflect the fundamental importance of set theory and reasoning to OWL/RDF.
 We
 > anticipate that future versions ANSIS will provide Semantic Web APIs that support reasoning and
 > inferencing.
 The JSON schema and RDF approaches should therefore be considered complimentary.